neondatabase/neon/docs/rfcs/025-generation-numbers.md

 ### Safekeeper optimization for stale pageservers

 As an optimization, we may extend the safekeeper to be asynchronously updated about pageserver node generation numbers.
-We may do this by including the generation in messages from pageserver to safekeeper, and having the safekeeper write the highest generation number it has seen for each node to the storage broker.
+We may do this by including the node generation in messages from pageserver to safekeeper, and having the safekeeper write the highest generation number it has seen for each node to the storage broker.

 Once the safekeeper has visibility of the most recent generation, it may reject requests from pageservers